 Terms of service

 §1.
-General provisions
+General provisions and provider identification

 1. These Terms set out the rules for providing services electronically in accordance with the Polish Act of 18 July 2002 on providing services by electronic means.